Yong-Min Shin

 Here is my formal CV :)

-And I also have a personal blog.
-Check it out!
+(Btw, I also have a personal photography blog page.
+Check it out if you are interested👍)

 Yong-Min Shin, Siqing Li, Xin Cao, and Won-Yong Shin